osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

    althought there is an aesthetic difference.
 There is s tiny bit of space between keys using straight keycaps, so an 11 degree adapter may not require any change to the layout.

+1. The original uses UPPERCASE+REPEAT to reset the system.
+For technical reasons, this version uses CTRL+MODE_SELECT to RESET the system.

 ## Notes